United States Regiments & Batteries > Pennsylvania > Infantry

 1861

-April 25 Organized at Philadelphia as the First Pennsylvania Artillery and mustered in under Colonel Francis E. Patterson, Lieutenant Colonel Robert O. Tyler and Major William A. Leech
+April 25 The regiment was recruited and organized at Philadelphia as the First Pennsylvania Artillery Regiment and mustered in under the command of Colonel Francis E. Patterson, Lieutenant Colonel Robert O. Tyler and Major William A. Leech.

-May 8 Moved to Perryville, where it joined Major W. T. Sherman’s artillery battery, then by transport to Baltimore, Md., landing on Locust Point and marching to Camden Station.
+May 8 Moved to Perryville, where it joined Major W. T. Sherman’s artillery battery and five companies of the 3rd United States Infantry, then by water to Baltimore, Md., landing on Locust Point and marching to Camden Station.

-May 10 To Washington, D.C, where the regiment was quartered in the Senate Chamber.
+May 10 To Washington, D.C. by rail where the regiment was quartered in the Senate Chamber.

-May 12 Moved to camp on Kalorama Heights
+May 12 Moved to Camp Cadwalader on Kalorama Heights.

-May 15 Designation changed to 17th Pennsylvania Infantry Regiment
+May 15 The regiment’s designation was changed to 17th Pennsylvania Infantry Regiment

 June 6 Merchants presented the regiment with drab felt hats, leading to their nickname, Quaker Regiment